chynnajoyaspiras72505-debug/CCM101-caspiras/Laboratory-05-Cloud-Data-Engineer/README.md

 # Laboratory 05 - Cloud Data Engineer

-## Overview
+## Mission Overview

 This laboratory focuses on the role of a Cloud Data Engineer and the use of cloud storage technologies.
-The activity explores different storage types and demonstrates the deployment of MinIO, an object storage platform.
+The activity explores different types of cloud storage and demonstrates the deployment of MinIO as an object storage platform.

 ## Objectives